KartulUdus/mc-chat-parser/README.md

     ```
     - Player username is used as the sender
     - The display image 📷 is replaced with the head of the player avatar using
-      the https://minotar.net/ api together with the player username, for example:
+      the https://minotar.net/ API together with the player username, for example:

      ![head for username](https://minotar.net/helm/username/150.png)
     - Username and timestamp format defaults to what Discord uses, the `[BOT]` label is added by Discord automatically.